moebiussurfing/ofxSurfingImGui/README.md

 ## Features
 * Requires the _awesome_ @**Daandelange**'s fork:
-	- easy to update to new ImGui version and multi context/instances.
+	- easy to update to new ImGui versions and multi context/instances.
 * **ImGui Widgets**: big toggles and buttons, range sliders, DearWidgets...etc.
 * **Layout Manager** to speed up **windows creation** and fit-widgets-width-to-window sizes.
 * Simplified **OF Helpers** to use **ofParameters** easy.